I recently created a set of DIY NS-1000M speaker stands for my Yamaha NS-1000M studio monitors.

 Now we add the final top section.
 This is going to be secured with 5 extra 50mm wood screws.
 Four will go into the legs, through the existing top section and one will go through the middle, to help clamp the whole thing together.
 Before you do this, add a heap of PVA across the top of the attached MDF panel…

-You might notice I had already mocked up the fit of the second top panel, and drilled pilot holes to guide the remaining four leg screws.
-You can do this too if you like.
-Then the second top piece is added.
+Then the second top piece can be added.
 Now screw the remaining four leg screws into place, and drill a pilot hole for the middle screw, then screw that one into place also.

 The middle screw will protrude out the bottom of the MDF top piece if you use 50mm screws, I took the extra off with my Dremel tool.